moosbewohner/Rinkhals/README.md

 > [!CAUTION]
 > **THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.
-BY USING IT YOU TAKE ALL THE RISKS FOR YOUR ACTIONS**
+BY USING IT YOU TAKE ALL THE RISKS FOR YOUR ACTIONS**<br />
+> **THIS FIRMWARE IS A WORK IN PROGRESS, DO NOT USE IT UNLESS YOU KNOW HOW TO USE LINUX AND HOW TO RECOVER OR UNBRICK YOUR PRINTER**

 # Rinkhals

 Rinkhals is a custom firmware for the Anycubic Kobra 3 3D printer.
 The goal of this project is to create a simple and safe overlay for the Kobra 3 firmware, adding some usefule features.
-Multiple versions can be installed at the same time and it can easily be disabled.
+This firmware will likely not support all use cases, like running vanilla Klipper or your specific feature / plugin.

-Here is a list of the features I added:
+Here are some of the features I added:
 - Mainsail, Fluidd and Moonraker (using nginx)
 - USB camera support through Fluidd and Moonraker (mjpg-streamer)
 - Print from Moonraker will show the print screen (moonraker-proxy)